weavings & wall hangings

 I invested in a few wood frame looms and dove deeper.
 I began collecting yarn (most of it thrifted or donated) and trying out various styles and stitches.
 I attached shells and beads and bits of found rope and jute to my work.
 I deconstructed jewelry to add sparkle and shine to weavings.
 I foraged for driftwood and fallen branches to hang weavings from.

 Currently I’m experimenting with incorporating 3D elements into my weavings.
 So far I’ve added ceramic pins, attached handmade fabric scrap flowers, and built leaves from plastic canvas and yarn.
-I'm also collaborating with several local spinning artists to use my yarn scraps to create new art yarn with its own one of a kind texture.
+I'm also experimenting with using my yarn scraps to create new art yarn with its own one of a kind texture.
 There seems to be no end to the innovation possible in fiber arts!